NilsNedderhut/NodeJSSocketIOServerClient/README.md

 # NodeJSSocketIOServerClient

 This project is mainly showing how easy it is to connect many differnt devices and collecting their data inside a network.
-Here the temperature and humitidy of different rooms is collected and displayed inside a wep application.
+Here the temperature and humitidy of different rooms is collected and displayed inside a web application.

 ## Backend